rollerworks/search/Resources/doc/Doctrine/orm/where_builder.rst

 .. caution::

     Caching is not possible if the conversions are not static.
-Caching should not be use if they depend on something that varies per page request.
+Caching should not be used if they depend on something that varies per page request.

 .. warning::